blefo/FSRLearning/README.md

 #### The process

-The first step is a pre-processing of the data.
-You need to give as input to the method for feature selection a X and y pandas DataFrame.
-X is the dataset with all the features that we want to evaluate and y the label to be predicted. **It is highly recommended to create a mapping between features and a list of number.** For example each feature is associated with a number.
+The first step is pre-processing the data.
+You need to give an input to the method for feature selection as X and y pandas DataFrames.
+X is the dataset with all the features that we want to evaluate and y the label to be predicted.
 Here is an example of the data pre-processing step on a data set with 14 features including 1 label.
 ```python
 import pandas as pd